WHO Concerned About Bird Flu After Girls Father Tests Positive - UrduPoint

 Earlier this month, WHO chief Tedros Adhanom Ghebreyesus said the risk of bird flu to humans was low, and Briand emphasised that this assessment had not changed.

-But she added that the UN agency was waiting on information from Cambodia to see if this assessment needed to be updated.
+But she added that the UN agency was reviewing the available information to see if this risk assessment needs to be updated.

 "The global H5N1 situation is worrying given the wide spread of the virus in birds around the world, and the increasing reports of cases in mammals including humans," Briand said.